niftools/blender_niftools_addon/.github/PULL_REQUEST_TEMPLATE.md

 @niftools/blender-nif-plugin-reviewer

 # Overview
-[Overview of content of the pull request]
+[Overview of the content of the pull request]

 ## Fixes Known Issues
 [Ordered list of issues fixed by this PR]